sdimasfitra/sdimasfitra/README.md

 👋 Hey!
 Nice to see you.

 Welcome to my Github Profile !

-I'm Dimas, Beginer Fullstack Web Developer from  South Sumatera, Indonesia.
+I'm Dimas, Beginner Fullstack Web Developer from  South Sumatera, Indonesia.